JacobMDavidson/JacobMDavidson.github.io/_posts/webapps/2016-07-06-aasmsleeptmpro.md

 AASM SleepTM Pro provides a web-based, HIPAA compliant telemedicine platform.
 Anyone with a web cam, microphone, and access to a supported web browser can take part in an interactive live video one on one encounter.
 Browser support includes Chrome, Firefox, and IE11.
 Safari and Edge are not officially supported, but these browsers will work.
 By building this platform for the devices and software most people are already using, we greatly reduced the costs involved in implementing telemedicine.

-Within the encounter screen, patients and physicians can easily access information on past encounters and view all of the patients vital health information.
-Both the physician and the patient can take private notes during the encounter that are not accessible by the other party, and physicians have an opportunity to share specific notes at the conclusion of the encounter.
-Physicians can also share their screen during the encounter.
-With this feature, they have the option to share one of their monitors or to limit the screen share to a specific application.
-The physician has the ability to take screen shots of the encounter screen and is able to grant the patient access to these screen shots or any other document that they have previously uploaded to the system.
+During the encounter, patients and physicians can easily access information on past appointments and view all of the patient's vital health information.
+Both the physician and the patient can take private notes during the live video interaction that are not accessible by the other party, and the physician is given an opportunity to share an appointment summary at the conclusion of the encounter.
+With a screen share feature, physicians have the option to share one of their monitors or a specific application window with the patient.
+A camera feature allows the physician to take a screen shot of the patient's video feed, adding the image to the physician's secure document store.
+In addition, the physician is able to grant the patient access to any documents that the physician has previously uploaded to the system.

 The encounter screen also includes a text chat feature that is typically used before the live interactive video portion of the encounter.
 This gives the physician the chance to let the patient know that they're reviewing the patients information before they begin the encounter.
-Typically the physician will warn the patient that the encounter is about to begin through this chat feature before they click the "Start Encounter" button.
+Typically the physician will warn the patient that the encounter is about to begin through this chat feature before they officially begin the encounter.
 This also provides a mode of communication should there be a hardware failure for either user.

 *Branded Webpage and Marketing Materials*

 Each facility that registers with AASM SleepTM Pro is given a branded webpage and access to printable marketing materials that they can give to their patients.
 Facility administrators have complete control over the content, staff, and logo that are displayed on the facility's webpage.
-Patients can be directed to this page to request telemedicine appointments.
+Patients can be directed to this page to request appointments.

 *Queued Patient Waiting Room*